sim-1one/OpenAI-CoreIntegration/README.md

 <h2>Sentinel OpenAI integration</h2>

-This template can be used for the deployment of a Logic App of SQL BPA with OpenAI report.
+This template can be used for the deployment of a Logic App in order to be triggered by Sentinel during the creation of an incident.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsim-1one%2FOpenAI-CoreIntegration%2Fmain%2FSentinel%2FSentinel-Template.json" target="_blank">
 <img src="https://aka.ms/deploytoazurebutton"/>